etnami/iclr-review-citation-analysis/README.md

 Either way, ~70.9% of OpenAlex's own title list matches something in the ICLR data.
 Match counts drop off sharply after 2021, consistent with newer papers not yet being fully indexed by OpenAlex rather than a data quality problem.

-**Citation analysis (Q5 extension):** rejected papers actually average *more* citations (113.0) than accepted papers (78.2), though medians are much closer (25 vs. 22), suggesting the average is skewed by a handful of highly-cited outliers rather than a systematic pattern.
+**Citation analysis (Q5 extension):** rejected papers actually average *more* citations (113.0, n = 241) than accepted papers (78.2, n = 1,315), though medians are much closer (25 vs. 22), suggesting the average is skewed by a handful of highly-cited outliers rather than a systematic pattern.
 The correlation between a paper's mean reviewer score and its eventual citation count is essentially zero (r = 0.0453).

 **Q6, low-scored but highly-cited papers:** same dual-answer situation as Q5.
 See Verification note.